 The headlight is a semi-sealed beam type which uses a replaceable headlight (halogen) bulb.
 A bulb can be replaced from inside the engine compartment without removing the headlight assembly.

-High pressure halogen gas is sealed inside the halogen bulb.
-The bulb may break if the glass envelope is scratched or the bulb is dropped.

-Hold the plastic base when handling the bulb.
-Never touch the glass envelope.
+- High pressure halogen gas is sealed inside the halogen bulb.
+The bulb may break if the glass envelope is scratched or the bulb is dropped. - When handling the bulb, do not touch the glass envelope.

 Removing the headlight bulb